 I love Star Wars.
-George Lucas helped define the s sci-fi movie genre and had a hand in shaping several generations idea of popular entertainment.
-Now we have another group of kids growing up the same loveable characters via Disney.
+George Lucas helped define the sci-fi movie genre and had a hand in shaping several generations idea of popular entertainment.
+Now we have another group of kids growing up to the same loveable characters via Disney.
 I mean, have you seen baby Yoda, how could you not love that face.
-Add in smugglers, resistance fighters, fuzzy little aliens, epic battles and true love and it’s no wonder why we all give a head nod to the series every May 4th.
+Add in smugglers, resistance fighters, fuzzy little aliens, epic battles, true love, and it’s no wonder why we all give a head nod to the series every May 4th.
 That being said, Lucas put a great deal of thought into the wisdom that laces these stories.
 Take note of the caption beneath the picture of Yoda.

 YODA SCHOOLS LUKE ON DETERMINATION